RulinShao/retrieval-scaling/README.md

 # Latest Update 🔥
+* [2025/02] We updated the codebase to V1 with support for IVF-Flat and IVF-PQ efficient indices; distributed API serving with <30ms latency!
 * [2025/01] We support a new hashing-based passage loading method that could load the passage from disk by passage ID **without loading the full passages in RAM**, which will greatly reduce the memory requirement for large datastore serving.
 Set `datastore.use_passage_pos_id_map=true` to turn it on!
 * [2025/01] We now support semantic chunking which chunks the data based on semantic boundaries.
 Set `datastore.chunking_strategy="semantic"` to give it a try!
 It takes `datastore.chunk_size` as the maximum number of tokens it should accomodate.
 * [2024/12] We added API serving codes with support for multiple index types, i.e., Flat and IVF_Flat in the current version.
 Find instructions in `api/` folder.